AFForge/ARMOR/README.md

 - **Thermal Signature Reduction:** Offloading AI inference prevents high thermal emissions on the tracked vehicle, drastically reducing its infrared and thermal signature on the field.
 - **Power Optimization:** Eliminating onboard GPU/NPU hardware minimizes power draw, dramatically increasing battery life and operational range of the tracked mobile platform.
 - **Cost-to-Performance & Weight Ratio:** Allows the use of full-scale desktop architectures (Tensor Cores) to achieve massive FPS tracking speeds without payload weight penalties on a 1:16 scale chassis.
-- **Transmission Security:** Utilizing a peer-to-peer VPN (Tailscale) layer guarantees that all telemetry and video feeds are fully encrypted, protecting the system from unauthorized interception and spoofing attacks.
+- **Transmission Security:** Utilizing a VPN (Tailscale) layer guarantees that all telemetry and video feeds are fully encrypted, protecting the system from unauthorized interception and spoofing attacks.

 ### Uplink (Video Pipeline)
 - The vehicle's optical module captures a raw video stream and transmits it to the smartphone relay via low-latency local Wi-Fi.